PiyushPandey369/learn-python/Extra_Project/README.md

-Python Mini Projects Collection
+<h2>Python Mini Projects Collection</h2>

 Welcome to my Python Mini Projects repository!
 This collection demonstrates proficiency in object-oriented programming (OOP), magic methods, and practical problem solving using Python.
 These projects highlight clean code practices, encapsulation, and interactive user experiences.

-ATM Simulator

-Description:
+<h3>ATM Simulator</h3>

+<h2>Description:
 A menu-driven ATM simulation using Python classes.
 It allows users to:

-Create a secure PIN
+-Create a secure PIN

-Deposit and withdraw cash
+-Deposit and withdraw cash

-Check account balance
+-Check account balance

-Features:
+<h2>Features:

-Unique serial numbers for each ATM instance
+-Unique serial numbers for each ATM instance

-Encapsulation: private PIN and balance
+-Encapsulation: private PIN and balance

-Menu-driven user interface for ease of use
+-Menu-driven user interface for ease of use

-Input validation for PIN and transactions
+-Input validation for PIN and transactions

-Coordinate Geometry Tool
+<h3>Coordinate Geometry Tool</h3>

-Description:
+<h2>Description</h2>:
 A Python class to represent points in a 2D plane and calculate:

-Slope between two points
+-Slope between two points

-Distance between two points
+-Distance between two points

-Equation of the line connecting two points
+-Equation of the line connecting two points

-Features:
+<h2>Features</h2>:

-Object-oriented design
+-Object-oriented design

-Handles vertical lines (slope is indeterminate)
+-Handles vertical lines (slope is indeterminate) -Calculates Euclidean distance

-Calculates Euclidean distance

-Outputs line equation in standard form
+->Outputs line equation in standard form

-Fraction Class with Magic Methods
+<h3>Fraction Class with Magic Methods</h3>

-Description:
+<h2>Description</h2>:
 A Fraction class demonstrating operator overloading using Python magic methods (__add__, __sub__, __mul__, __truediv__).
 It supports arithmetic operations on fractions directly using +, -, *, and /.

-Features:
+<h2>Features</h2>:

-Overloaded operators for addition, subtraction, multiplication, and division

-String representation (__str__) for clean output
+-Overloaded operators for addition, subtraction, multiplication, and division -String representation (__str__) for clean output

-Can be extended to support fraction simplification
+-Can be extended to support fraction simplification

 Skills Demonstrated